 - The Fiction World Defined – In the first few paragraphs of a story, reader want to know about the fictional world we’re asking them to take navigate with us.
 They want to understand the society your characters live in.
 If it’s a historical romance, readers need to see, feel, hear, taste and smell the time period.
 If it’s a paranormal romance with vampires, werewolves, dragons and other sexy creatures, yes, even zombies can be sexy the reader wants to understand the rules of the world.
 Not all vampire hate garlic.
 If your story is fantasy with witches and warlock and fairies the reader needs to know the law of magick.
 Same applies for shifters.
 Where does the clothing go when a shifter shifts?
 Remember readers hate surprises.

-- The Barrier or Conflict – *Snapping faster*- This is the one or ten things that keep our lover apart.
-To use a universal example, think The Montague’s and Capulate’s.
+- The Barrier or Conflict – *Snapping faster*- This is the one or ten things, depending on the length of your story, that keeps our lover apart.
+To use a universal example, think Montague’s and Capulet’s.
 Both families kept the young lovers apart because the families were in constant competition.
-They despised, or envied, or distrusted each other (depending on the cliff notes you read in H.S.) so much so that eventually their hatred drove the young lovers take their own lives.
-Believing there was no other way for happiness Juliet faked her death believing Romeo would come to her and they would live HEA.
+They despised, envied, distrusted each other, (depending on the cliff notes you read in H.S.) so much so that their hatred eventually drove the young lovers to drastic measures, resulting in the untimely death of both Romeo & Juliet.
+Believing there was no other way to get out an arranged marriage to Paris, Juliet fakes her death.
+She trusts Romeo would get the message informing him of her plan and come to her They would live HEA.
 Sadly, we all know how that worked out.
 BTW, for the record Romeo and Juliet is not a romance, it’s a tragedy.

 Not all conflict has to be hopeless.
-Another example could be anything keeping your loves apart.
+More examples could be anything keeping your loves apart.
 Internal beliefs or fears are good.
 Personal flaws like trust or self-esteem issues.
 External sabotage from a frenemy or family member can all create tension in the relationship.
 The list of possibilities goes on and on.
-Pick one and amp it up.
-Anything and everything that could keep them apart will work well as a barrier or conflict, but don’t make it something that cannot be overcome or unforgivable.
-The hero kick’s her cat and she better tear his heart out with her teeth.
+Pick one and amp it up to the max.
+Use anything and everything to keep them apart all in the form of barriers and conflicts.
+But, one word of caution, don’t make conflict something that cannot be overcome or unforgivable.
+If the hero kick’s her cat, she better rip his heart out with her teeth.
 Just saying :).

 - The Attraction – *Crackle* This is the WOW factor!
 The soon to be lovers have to have a strong attraction and develop feelings almost right away, even if one or both don’t want to admit it.
 One of them could even think the other is an obnoxious, big headed, bully, but underneath it all, he really has incredible warm cerulean eyes and sexy smile.
 So what he heck, give him a chance.
 Oh, did I mention his hard muscular physique, which she can’t keep her hand off of every time they’re close?